top of page

 He has performed chamber music at Beijing’s Forbidden City Concert Hall, Vigo’s Auditorio Sala de Concertos Martín Códax, London’s Royal Academy of the Arts and the Wigmore Hall.
 Festivals he has appeared at included São Paulo’s Musica Nova Contemporary Music Festival, Sweden’s Lidköping Music Festival, Ireland’s Music for Wexford and Wicklow Arts Festival, and at UK’s Worcester Three Choirs Festival, Guildford International Music Festival and Bristol International Piano Duo Festival.
 He has represented Malaysia at the 27th Annual Federation of Asian Cultural Promotion (FACP) Conference, and celebrated Malaysia’s 50th Anniversary as a nation by giving the world premiere performance of a new piano concerto at London’s Cadogan Hall.

-Highlights in 2021 and 2022 included a solo recital in support of Rainforest Concern at the Travellers Club, a short solo recital of women composers featuring the Boulanger sisters and Clara Wieck/Schumann in the presence of Alderman Emma Edham for FIWAL (The Federations of International Women's Association in London) at Ironmongers’ Hall, a solo recital at Farm Street Church in Mayfair which had raised more than two thousand eight hundred pounds for Caritas Ukraine, a performance with Leslie Howard and Simon Callow CBE of a new 4-hands version of Prokofiev's 'Peter and the Wolf' at the Reform Club in support of The David Nott Foundation, and a private solo recital at Farm Street Church in Mayfair for CAFOD (The Catholic Agency for Overseas Development) in aid of the East Africa Food Crisis.
+Highlights in 2021 and 2022 included a solo recital in support of Rainforest Concern at the Travellers Club, a short solo recital of women composers featuring the Boulanger sisters and Clara Wieck/Schumann in the presence of Alderman Emma Edhem for FIWAL (The Federations of International Women's Association in London) at Ironmongers’ Hall, a solo recital at Farm Street Church in Mayfair which had raised more than two thousand eight hundred pounds for Caritas Ukraine, a performance with Leslie Howard and Simon Callow CBE of a new 4-hands version of Prokofiev's 'Peter and the Wolf' at the Reform Club in support of The David Nott Foundation, and a private solo recital at Farm Street Church in Mayfair for CAFOD (The Catholic Agency for Overseas Development) in aid of the East Africa Food Crisis.

 Highlights in 2023 included a solo recital in aid of Jesuit Missions' Turkey and Syria earthquake appeal and Jesuit Refugee Services in Syria in the presence of Guests of honour from the Turkish embassy, a performance with Alberto Portugheis featuring Jacob Costard in the presence of HM Lord-Lieutenant of Surrey Michael More-Molyneux for OASIS (Oasis Childcare Centre Ltd), a performance as concerto soloist with Brandon Hill Chamber Orchestra conducted by Daniel Robert Cushing for Bath Recitals, a recital for the Grieg Society of Great Britain as well as two private London recitals for winning bidders of auctions organised separately by the Keyboard Charitable Trust and an unnamed individual.